vishnunairjanardhan/democms/src/content/posts/holiday-2020-a-retail-season-like-no-other.md

 author: Mrudul
 title: Holiday 2020 - A retail season like no other
 description: "The strength of consumer spending this year isn't clear.
 Thanks to the fear of a surge in Coronavirus infections, the uncertainty is enormous.
 Accenture's 14th Annual Holiday Shopping Survey has a few ideas on how the US holiday season of 2020 will shape up.
 Here's what Jill Standish, the Global Retail Lead at Accenture, has."
+heading: Holiday 2020 - A retail season like no other
 image:
   url: "/assets/blog/Holiday-2020---A-retail-season-like-no-other-800x450.jpg"
   alt: "Holiday 2020 a retail season like no other."